Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, taking kerb weight as an important factor into account, Mustang Mach-E offers a considerable difference of 17% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Tesla does have a slight advantage, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Ford with an average rating of 4.4, and models under the Tesla badge with out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that Tesla does have a slight advantage, at least on all of the models level.
+These are the official statistics, while our visitors describe reliability of Ford with an average rating of 4.4, and models under the Tesla badge with 1.3 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-Above it all, drivers of cars with the same engine as Mustang Mach-E rank it on average as 3.0 out of 5, exactly the same as the other one.
+That apart, owners of different cars powered by the same engine as Mustang Mach-E rank it on average as 3.0, while the one under the competitor's bonnet gets 1.0 out of 5.

 Performance & Fuel economy